Creating Electrical Drawings in Revit: BIM 322 Course Tutorial

 • The course also teaches how to duplicate working views to create sheet views, a process also used for plumbing and mechanical drawings.
 Renaming and organizing these views in the project browser is also discussed, providing more effective project management.

-As you can see I have electrical here expanded.
-If you go ahead and click on the plus sign next to electrical, it will go ahead and bring these out, expand them out if you need to and let's go ahead and jump to this first floor lighting plan.
-And this is a reflected ceiling plan so we're actually looking up towards the ceiling.
+As you can see, I have Electrical here expanded.
+If you go ahead and click on the plus sign next to Electrical, it will bring these out, expand them if you need to, and let's go ahead and jump to this first-floor lighting plan.
+This is a reflected ceiling plan, so we're actually looking up towards the ceiling.

-And as you notice, we have a fairly basic plan here.
+As you notice, we have a fairly basic plan here.
 One thing that we do have going on is that we have some electrical fixtures showing up or some power outlets.
-Now what's happening here is that these outlets, if I click on one of them, you see that their elevation is at four feet.
+Now, what's happening here is that these outlets—if I click on one of them—you'll see their elevation is at four feet.

-If I go out and I double check on my view range, I can see that my cut plane is at four feet.
+If I go ahead and double-check my View Range, I can see that my cut plane is at four feet.
 If these are here at four feet, I'm able to see them because my cut plane is at the same location.
-But obviously I do not want to see these on this plan so what we're going to go ahead and do is I'm actually going to move these to the correct location.
+But obviously, I do not want to see these on this plan, so what we're going to go ahead and do is move these to the correct location.

-So go ahead, select both of these holding control, and I'm going to go ahead and move them to an elevation of one foot six.
+So go ahead, select both of these while holding Control, and I'm going to move them to an elevation of one foot six.
 And there they are.
 Perfect.

 Learn Revit MEP